takeshape/penny/README.md

-# TakeShape Deluxe ™️ Ecommerce Sample Project
+# Penny Ecommerce Sample Project

 The easiest way to know if a tool is right for you is to see it in action.
 Check out the store now at https://deluxe-sample-project.vercel.app/.